 As the downpour from Hurricane Harvey flooded their Houston neighborhood, David and Margaret Jelinek Lewis realized waters had risen too quickly to get out by car.
 Their only option for escape: evacuate with their three children in an inflatable kayak.
 Once the family reached safety, Margaret watched anxiously as David paddled back through rising waters to help neighbors still trapped in their homes.

 Houston had flooded plenty of times before, and Margaret had good reason to worry.
-She knew water from a heavy downpour flowing down city streets created powerful currents, and that potentially deadly whirlpools could form over storm drains — hazards that put her husband at serious risk.
+She knew water from a heavy downpour flowing down city streets created powerful currents, and that a potentially deadly whirlpool could form over storm drains — hazards that put her husband at serious risk.

 But she also knew that David, a geologist, was an experienced outdoorsman and those stranded neighbors needed help.
 Her main concern was making sure he could call for help if he needed it.
 He had a cell phone, but what if it dropped in the water or cell service went down?
 So she handed him an old whistle — a relic from her days as a lifeguard and something she carried in case of emergency on hiking and camping trips.